DinnyS/HackerNewsTest/README.md

 index.js is a main Page for Display 10 Storys id.js is a Detail of Story

+Time that i start the test at : 13:30 pm++ and end around at 19:30 pm with extra time

 Challenge of this test is
 - **NO AI!!**
 - I never use Next.Js before